mverleg/block_read_more/README.rst

 Contributors
 ---------------------------------------

 Any additional blocking rules are most welcome!
+The code is at https://bitbucket.org/mverleg/firefox_block_read_more

 Website operators